Mark Kopec Now

 - Non-union or Delayed Union: In some cases, the ulna bone may not heal properly, leading to non-union or delayed union.
 This may require further intervention, such as revision surgery or bone stimulation techniques.

-- Nerve or Blood Vessel Damage: During surgical procedures, there is a small risk of nerve or blood vessel damage, which can result in numbness, weakness, or impaired blood flow.
+- Nerve Damage or Blood Vessel Damage: During surgical procedures, there can be nerve or blood vessel damage, which can result in numbness, weakness, or impaired blood flow.

 - Hardware Complications: Implants used during surgery, such as screws or plates, may cause irritation, discomfort, or require removal if they become problematic.